Zelda Claw

 At that moment, Zelda sensed something crawling, something creeping along the pavement, hugging close to the shadows.
 Silently, a vague shape slipped into a doorway and Zelda was sure that she had glimpsed the flicker of a green eye.
 She could just hear a low growl even though the rain danced a thousand deaths on the pavement.
 Her fur prickled as she tensed herself.
 What was it?

-Without thinking, Zelda ducked under a lorry and tucked herself into a space near the engine which was surprisingly still warm.
+Without thinking, Zelda ducked under a lorry and tucked herself into a space near the engine.
 It was still warm.
 She could just make out what looked like an enormous cat pacing through the rain, like a shadow moving silently along the rain washed pavements.
 Its white, needle-teeth jutted out of a scarlet mouth.
 Power surged through every step.
 Zelda flinched, crouching stiller than stone.

 Beneath the lorry, Zelda waited but the great rain-cat drew closer and closer.
 Emerald eyes glittered crazily and Zelda could hear its claws scratching on the tarmac.
 Nearer it came until the great cat paused by the vehicle’s engine and sniffed.
 Could it smell Zelda’s fear?

 She could bear it no longer.
 Leaping out from under the lorry, Zelda shot back across the rain-swept road and leapt onto and over the wall.
-Landing on the other side – which at first she anticipated on missing - she paused.
+Landing on the other side, she paused.
 Alone!
 The rain cat had not followed but Zelda could hear it screeching.
-It was a sound that seemed to tear the night in half.
+And it was a sound that seemed to tear the night in half.
 Zelda shuddered with relief.
 She was safe – for now.

 Rain Cat